existenzquantor/hera2/README.md

+# Brief Description
 Ongoing work towards a Prolog reimplementation of HERA.

+# Installation
+SWI Prolog (https://www.swi-prolog.org/) must be installed on the system to run the HERA program.
+SWI Prolog is available for many operating systems.
+In a MacOS environment, you can install SWI Prolog using brew by typing ```brew install swipl```, under Ubuntu Linux it is ```apt install swipl```, and binaries for Windows are also available on the SWI Prolog download website.

+To get started, first clone this github repository.
 Currently, it is assumed that the folder containing the causality library (https://github.com/existenzquantor/causality) is located next to the hera2 folder, i.e., in some common parent folder.
+Thus, you may need to clone the causality github repository, as well.

+# Using hera2
-The input to hera consists of a formal description of the domain, task, plan, and ethical properties of actions and facts.
+The input to hera2 consists of a formal description of the domain, task, plan, and ethical properties of actions and facts.
 The following description models the famous Giving-Flowers Example (cf., https://github.com/existenzquantor/ethics).

 ```prolog
 effect(give_flowers, [], [celia_happy]).